The Many Roles of a Leader

 Maybe an employee has a problem which hasn’t been framed yet.
 Perhaps you become the coach to tease out what the real challenges are before jumping into solution mode.

-Perhaps also, your employee or colleague just needs some help to find the solution themselves.
-Often as a people leader we jump to solutions and don’t take time for coaching and self-reflection, which leads employees to become dependent on the solutions we propose, effectively leaving us to be the manager again — give the solution and the employee will act.
+Perhaps your employee or colleague just needs some help finding the solution themselves.
+Often, as a people leader, we jump to solutions and don’t take time for coaching and self-reflection, which leads employees to become dependent on the solutions we propose, effectively leaving us to be the manager again.
+Give the solution, and the employee will act.

 A cycle then begins.
-We are throwing the ball (the action) and then the employee fetches the ball (the solution).
+We throw the ball (the action), and the employee fetches it (the solution).
 The cycle is then the proverbial ‘Monkey on your back’ each time an employee comes back.

-Coaching allows for the employee to self discover — throwing their own ball — employees learn to ‘self-soothe’ in repetitive situations.
-The best way to encourage this is use of the G-R-O-W model which most organisations teach.
+Coaching allows the employee to self-discover (throwing their own ball).
+Employees learn to ‘self-soothe’ in repetitive situations.
+The best way to encourage this is the use of the G-R-O-W model, which most organisations teach.

-Using GROW you are assess if the employee needs more help (maybe assuming another role) and fosters self development.
+Using GROW, you assess whether the employee needs more support (for example, by taking on another role) and foster self-development.

 (GROW is a technique of questioning which helps the employee find the desired goal and options to succeed, which they are fully committed to.
 Search for Sir John Whitmore and GROW.)